anastasia2804/network-is-your-net-worth/README.md

 ![Arcitecture diagram](https://res.cloudinary.com/dfyitssyo/image/upload/v1677688674/Strategio/RBarchitectureDiagramUpdated_wrx6cn.png)

 ## Prerequisites & setting up locally

+1. Fork this repo or clone it to your lcoal machine

-1. Make sure you have Java and JDK 19 installed on your local machine.
+2. Make sure you have Java and JDK 19 installed on your local machine.
 Here is the link to dowload the latest version of JDK:

 https://www.oracle.com/java/technologies/downloads/

-2. Change your SDK to JDK 19 in the project's structure:
+3. Change your SDK to JDK 19 in the project's structure:

 ![project structure](https://res.cloudinary.com/dfyitssyo/image/upload/v1677612546/Strategio/projectstructur-sdk19_1_kjo6bb.png)

-3. To set up MySQL database on your local machine check out the instructions here:
+4. To set up MySQL database on your local machine check out the instructions here:

 https://ladvien.com/data-analytics-mysql-localhost-setup/

-4. To start the server navigate to Gradle toolbar (usually found on the top right side in IntelliJ)
+5. To start the server navigate to Gradle toolbar (usually found on the top right side in IntelliJ)

-5. Go to Tasks -> application and double-click **bootRun**
+6. Go to Tasks -> application and double-click **bootRun**

 ![bootRun](https://res.cloudinary.com/dfyitssyo/image/upload/v1677612180/Strategio/gradlebootrun_wpbc8i.png)

-6. The server will start and run on http://localhost:8080/
+7. The server will start and run on http://localhost:8080/

 ## Authors